zyakdi/zakmarket/README.md

 * Go to the api folder and start the API : cd api/ && npm start

-* Open a new tab, go back to the epsor-challenge folder and run the client-side application : cd client/ && npm start
+* Open a new tab, go back to the epsor-challenge folder and install the dependencies : cd client/ && npm i

+* Run the client-side application : npm start

 * Wait for the browser to open the web application or open your browser and go to : http://localhost:3000/